Delemangi/finki-discord-bot/README.md

     6. `participants.json` - an array of all courses and their number of participants
     7. `prerequisites.json` - an array of course prerequisites
     8. `professors.json` - an array of all courses and their professors and assistants
-    9. `quiz.json` - an array of the quiz questions
-    10. `roles.json` - roles for the scripts and for the embeds
+    9. `roles.json` - roles for the scripts and for the embeds
-    11. `rules.json` - an array of the server rules
+    10. `rules.json` - an array of the server rules
-    12. `sessions.json` - an object of all exam sessions
+    11. `sessions.json` - an object of all exam sessions
-    13. `staff.json` - an array of the staff
+    12. `staff.json` - an array of the staff

 ### Sessions